What is amenorrhea?

 Why choose Children's Colorado for amenorrhea treatment?

-We understand that amenorrhea typically occurs at a time when girls are experiencing a lot of change and can be very stressful.
-Our board-certified pediatric and adolescent gynecologists have the specialized training and experience in reproductive health issues to put your family at ease.
-We will carefully explain amenorrhea, discuss the various options for treatment and support your family with follow-up visits and consultation with our colleagues in other specialties as needed.
+We understand that amenorrhea can occur at a challenging time in a person’s life and can be very stressful.
+Our board-certified gynecologists have the specialized training and experience in reproductive health issues to put you or your child at ease.
+We carefully explain amenorrhea, discuss the various options for treatment and support you or your child with follow-up visits and consultation with our colleagues in other specialties as needed.

-We work with a multidisciplinary team to ensure your daughter is receiving the best care for her particular symptoms.
-Absent menstruation in girls and adolescents is unique to this particular age, so you want our care team that specializes in child and adolescent care.
+We work with a multidisciplinary team to ensure you or your child is receiving the best care depending on individual symptoms.
+Absent menstruation in adolescents or teens is unique to this particular age, so you want a care team that specializes in working with adolescents and teens.

 Get to know our pediatric experts.